dangoslen/dangoslen-me-site/content/blog/whats-the-point-of-blameless-postmortems.md

 keywords:
   - blameless postmortems
   - postmortems in software
-  - learning culture
+  - building a learning culture
+  - benefits of a blameless postmortem
 tags:
   - leadership
-  - whats the point
+  - what's the point
 image: "../assets/chuttersnap-Odc4dcsjUBw-unsplash.jpeg"
 ---